wallarm/product-documentation/docs/user-guides/triggers/create-trigger.md

 ## Step 3: Adding Reactions

 A reaction is an action that should be performed if the specified condition and filters are met.
 Reactions are divided into the **Notifications** and **Event management** groups.
 The tools in groups are configured as [integrations](../settings/integrations/integrations-intro.md).
-You can select one or more integrations from the list:
+You can select one or more integrations from this list:
 * Email
 * Slack
 * Telegram